MinhajulBariPrince/mb-Prince.github.io/_pages/cv.md

 * Investigation on global behavior of buildings as well as local behavior of structural elements under seismic loads
 * Seismic strengthening of structural bodies using smart materials
 * Prediction of fracture in structural bodies under impact and seismic loads
-* Understanding earthquake mechanics on structural bodies
+* Understanding wave propagation in structural bodies

 Relevant Undergraduate Coursework
 ======